TusKANNy/seismic/README.md

 ### 📥 Download the Datasets

-The embeddings in ```jsonl```  format used in our experiments can be downloaded from this HugginFace [repository](https://huggingface.co/collections/tuskanny/seismic-datasets-6610108d39c0f2299f20fc9b), together with the queries representations.
+The embeddings in ```jsonl```  format for several encoders and several datasets can be downloaded from this HuggingFace [repository](https://huggingface.co/collections/tuskanny/seismic-datasets-6610108d39c0f2299f20fc9b), together with the queries representations.

-As an example, the <span style="font-variant:small-caps;">Splade</span> embeddings for <span style="font-variant:small-caps;">MsMarco</span> can be downloaded and extracted by running the following commands.
+As an example, the Splade embeddings for MSMARCO can be downloaded and extracted by running the following commands.

 ```bash
 wget https://huggingface.co/datasets/tuskanny/seismic-msmarco-splade/resolve/main/documents.tar.gz?download=true -O documents.tar.gz